U.S. court vacates Dominion Atlantic Coast natgas pipe permit

 When Dominion started work on the 600-mile pipe in the spring of 2018, the company estimated it would cost $6.0-$6.5 billion and be completed in late 2019.

-Reporting by Scott DiSavino; editing by Jonathan Oatis and Bill Trott
+Reporting by Scott DiSavino; editing by Jonathan Oatis, Bill Trott and Sonya Hepinstall